 Timely preparation excludes your hiking trip or time outdoors from avoidable problems.
 If you fail to plan accordingly, your outdoor fun will be ruined by shortcomings hence culminating in extreme fatigue or panic.
 With panic, you are prone to making poor choices that are likely to impact the wilderness negatively.
-Thus, you ought to carry necessary hiking essentials in addition to getting familiar with trail conditions, trail info, park rules plus weather forecast and so on.
+Thus, you ought to carry the necessary hiking essentials in addition to getting familiar with trail conditions, trail info, park rules plus weather forecasts, and so on.

 2. Travel and Camp on Durable Surfaces

-It is imperative to pitch camp or hike on resilient terrains such as established campsites, dry grass, snow, rock and gravel.
+It is imperative to pitch camp or hike on resilient terrains such as established campsites, dry grass, snow, rock, and gravel.
 Still set up camp 200 feet from a large water body.
 The reason for all this is that some outdoor surfaces like marshes are fragile and incapable of withstanding a lot of impacts.
 Too much human activity will trample existing vegetation which takes longer to grow.

 3. Dispose of Waste Properly

 Always pack it out whenever you pack it in.
 Take care of all sorts of waste from rinse water to human waste.
 Why so?
 We all know what plastic does to the environment.
 Aside from that, wild animals can fall sick or die from eating waste.
-The same applies to the plants.
-One effective way to take care of your waste is to utilize a pit toilet of about 6 inches deep.
+The same applies to plants.
+One effective way to take care of your waste is to utilize a pit toilet about 6 inches deep.
 Burning is not a great option since not all trash will be combusted.
-Just make sure all leftovers, litter or trash is packed out at the end of your outdoor excursion.
+Just make sure all leftovers, litter, or trash is packed out at the end of your outdoor excursion.

 4. Leave What You Find

 You are welcome to take pictures but historical or natural items should not be tampered with.
 This is for obvious reasons.
 Someone else also needs to enjoy what nature has to offer.
 Likewise, it ensures that ecosystems are untouched.
 Rocks, plants, flowers, and historical artifacts belong where they are, you should not take them home.
-On top of that, shun from digging trenches or cutting trees.
+On top of that, shun digging trenches or cutting trees.